DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 ===================================================
 ```

 If you also need to derive the geometry struct values to create a new GIT trigger entry, download the second script, KOTOR_GIT_Trigger_Output_for_Max.ms and use in the same manner as above.
 This will output the vertex offsets from the parent pivot for the selected object/s.
-It will skip any object with more than 10 verts (triggers typically only have 4 or 5 verts).
+It will skip any object with more than 15 verts (triggers typically only have 4-6 verts).
+In order to reorder the vertices sequentially, it will recreate the object, so make sure the object is a 2D plane.
 You should get an output something like the following:
 ```
 ===================================================
 Trigger data formatted for KOTOR GIT injection